TALLAHASSEE, Fla. — State leaders are taking the next steps to expand toll roads in Florida.

 - Suncoast Connector (Citrus County to Jefferson County)

 - Northern Turnpike Connector (northern terminus of the Florida Turnpike northwest to the Suncoast Parkway)

 Although the areas have been decided, the exact locations would be up to FDOT.

 Bradenton Senator Bill Galvano has pushed for the expansion, "these new infrastructure corridors will help Florida strategically plan for future population growth, revitalize rural communities, and enhance public safety, while at the same time protecting Florida’s unique natural resources and habitats."

-Sierra Club Florida will hold rallies in St. Petersburg, Hollywood and Gainesville.
+Sierra Club Florida held rallies in St. Petersburg, Hollywood and Gainesville at the time the bill was passed.
 The group is concerned about the toll roads tearing apart wetlands and rural parts of Florida.